denoland/docs/runtime/tutorials/how_to_with_npm/react.md

+---
-# How to use React with Deno
+title: "How to use React with Deno"
+oldUrl:
+  - /runtime/manual/examples/how_to_with_npm/react/
+---

 [React](https://reactjs.org) is the most widely used JavaScript frontend framework.
 It popularized a declarative approach towards designing user